 General Guidelines for Submissions:

-• Before submitting a proposal we encourage you to visit our website (www.performance-research.org ) and familiarize yourself with the journal.
+• Before submitting a proposal, we encourage you to visit our website (www.performance-research.org ) and familiarize yourself with the journal.

 • Please include your surname in the file name of the document you send.

-• Submission of images and visual material is welcome provided that all attachments do not exceed 5MB, and a maximum of 5 images.
+• Submission of images and other visual material is welcome provided that all attachments do not exceed 5 MB, and there is a maximum of five images.

 • Submission of a proposal will be taken to imply that it presents original, unpublished work not under consideration for publication elsewhere.

 • If your proposal is accepted, you will be invited to submit an article in first draft by the deadline indicated above.
 On the final acceptance of a completed article you will be asked to sign an author agreement in order for your work to be published in Performance Research.